Empty-Monkey/code-style/README.md

 return $config;
 ```

-**Note:** Excluding `bootstrap/cache` and `storage` are very laravel specific excludes.
+**Note:** Excluding `bootstrap/cache` and `storage` are very Laravel specific excludes.
 Empty Monkey uses Laravel a lot, but feel free to remove those lines if they don't suit your needs.

 **3. Make it easy to run**